supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/07-Use-delta-lake.md

 - Create delta tables
 - Create catalog tables
 - Use delta tables for streaming data
-- Query a delta table from a serverless SQL pool.
+- Query a delta table from a serverless SQL pool

 ### You have successfully completed the lab.